Alberta Provincial Payroll Information

 Time with Employer 90 days

 Length of Leave Up to 27 weeks.
-A leave may be broken into multiple weekly installments within the period outlined in the medical certificate.
+A leave may be broken into multiple weekly installments within the period outlined in the medical certificate, and each period must be at least one week in length.

-Paid Employees eligible for compassionate care leave may also be eligible for Employment Insurance benefits for compassionate care.
+Paid No. Employees eligible for compassionate care leave may be eligible for Employment Insurance benefits for compassionate care.

 Critical Illness Leave (Child or Adult)